adrn/NYCastroML/README.md

  - Adrian Price-Whelan (adrianmpw@gmail.com)

 **January 24**
-Introduction: Josh, General idea behind structure of reading group: Mouth and Fingers
-Example of how to present a section
+Introduction: Josh, General idea behind structure of reading group: Mouth and Fingers Example of how to present a section
 Presentations on Sections 1.1, 1.2, 1.3: Josh
 Decide on time we are meeting (bring your calendar): All
-_Homework: If you don't know Python, install it (Anaconda) and give it a whirl on Codeacademy.com_
-_If you don't have Git, get it, clone NYCastroML_
-_Install astroML Read Chapter 1_
+_Homework: If you don't know Python, install it (Anaconda) and give it a whirl on Codeacademy.com_ _If you don't have Git, get it, clone NYCastroML_ _Install astroML Read Chapter 1_

 **(Week of) January 27**
-Adrian presents 1.5
+<a href="http://nbviewer.ipython.org/github/adrn/NYCastroML/blob/master/Chapter1/Section_1.5.ipynb?create=1">Adrian presents 1.5</a>
 Fed presents 1.6
 Josh presents 1.6.3
 Sign up to present Chapter 2 Sections
 Test Hack / Setup Fest (?)
 _Read Chapter 2_
 _Finalize your Setup_

 **(Week of) February 3**
 Present Chapter 2
 Hack Chapter 2
 _Read Chapter 3_

 **February 10** Present Chapter 3